Keith Lewin: Career

-China

 Lewin established the first educational link programs in China with a UK university in the early 1980s after the end of the Cultural Revolution and the fall of the "Gang of Four".
-Hangzhou University in Zhejiang provided a centre for UK-China education links under the leadership of Professor Wang Chengxu.
-After the links were established, which provided for exchange visits by students and staff, the first phase of work centred around evaluating the impact of the 1986 Basic Education Law.
+Hangzhou University in Zhejiang provided a centre for UK-China education links under the leadership of Wang Chengxu.
+The first phase of work centred around evaluating the impact of the 1986 Basic Education Law.
 This anticipated the global commitments made at the World Conference on Education for All (WCEFA) in Jomtien to universalise access to primary schooling, and followed from China's "Four Modernizations" drive to develop.

-In parallel with the work in Zhejiang a similar exchange was established with Beijing Normal University and Professor Wang Yingjie.
+A similar exchange was established with Beijing Normal University and Wang Yingjie.
 This led to a UNICEF supported program to research educational reform in three different districts – one rich, one poor, and one with a national minority population.
 This was consolidated into a book published by the UNESCO International Institute for Educational Planning.
 The study was replicated in 2009–2011 after twenty years of development had transformed many parts of urban and rural China.
 The new study show dramatic changes in all the case study areas and draws attention to changing patterns of horizontal and vertical equity and to large scale demographic changes related to internal migration.
 Lewin was made an Honorary professor at Hangzhou University (now Zheijiang University) in 1993 and at Beijing Normal University in 1994.